-- a) the patient is not confirmed or suspected to have COVID-19; - b) the patient consents; and - c) a distance of two (2) metres can be maintained from the patient, other patients, health care providers, and visitors in the room. - 8.6 Health care professionals shall provide information and education to the designated family/support persons and visitors about potential risks to other patients, health care professionals, and visitors if they remove their mask while supporting or visiting a patient.
+- c) a distance of two (2) metres can be maintained from the patient, other patients, health care providers, and visitors in the room. - 8.7 Health care professionals shall provide information and education to the designated family/support persons and visitors about potential risks to other patients, health care professionals, and visitors if they remove their mask while supporting or visiting a patient.